 What Does It Mean To Be Culturally Aware?

+These two young fish are swimming along, and they happen to meet an older fish swimming the other way, who nods at them and says, "Morning, boys.
+How's the water?"
 And the two young fish swim on for a bit, and then eventually one of them looks over at the other and goes "What the hell is water?

-Can't We Just Take A Training Program?
+Can't We Take A Training Program?

 Cultural Training can only take us so far.
 Thus, within a global virtual team, we need to put in the effort to recognise and empathise with each other on an individual level.